printdotio/printio-android-sdk/README.md

 #Basic Usage

 print.io SDK is controlled from static PIO class.
-To launch print.io widget, next 2 lines of code should be included at desired place:
+To launch print.io widget, the following 2 lines of code should be included at desired place:
 ```xml
 PIO.start(context, null);
 ```